fxzjshm/fxzjshm.github.io/_posts/2020-11-23-cite-newspaper-articles-in-bib-file-using-pandoc.md

 date: 2020-11-23
 author: Fxzjshm
 category: Other
-tags: [pandoc, bib]
+tags: [pandoc, bibtex]
 ---

-Use the `entrysubtype` property to indicate that this is an article in newspaper.
+Use the `entrysubtype={newspaper}` property to indicate that this is an article in newspaper, or `magazine` for those in magazines.

 Exmaple:
 ```